 Students who receive federal Title IV aid assistance and who cease attending classes and do not officially notify the institution (unofficial withdraw) or officially withdraw from classes at CWC will be subject to Return of Title IV.
 Students in either scenario will have a Return to Title IV calculation performed on their account per federal regulations 34 CFR 668.22.
 This calculation determines the portions of earned and unearned aid based on period of attendance.
-Based on this calculation the student may be required to repay a portion of the federal aid they have received.
+Based on this calculation the student may be required to repay a portion or all of the federal aid they have received.
 Students earn a percentage of aid each day of the period enrolled, beginning on the first day of the period.
-When a student withdraws the date of that withdrawal is used to then determine the number of days attended.
+When a student withdraws the date of that withdrawal or last date of attendance, whichever is more accurate, is used to then determine the number of days attended.
 The number of days attended are then divided by the total number of days in that period.
 This calculation results in the percentage of aid earned.
 If the day the student ceases to attend classes or officially withdraws occurs after the student has completed at least 60 percent of the period of enrollment, the student is entitled to retain 100 percent of their grant or loan assistance awarded for the period of enrollment.